OK, so if you’re over the age of 30 or, say, 35, it’s probably impossible for someone to say the word “dingo” without you immediately thinking…

 It’s just that…

-No matter how you raise them, should you be so inclined to “own” a Dingo, they will hunt.
-Dingoes have a defined territory that they hardly leave and protect fiercely from other Dingoes.
+Dingoes have predatory solid instincts that they have been “honing” for over 4000 years!
+So, no matter how you raise them, should you be inclined to “own” a Dingo, they will hunt.
+Dingoes have a defined territory they hardly leave and fiercely protect from other Dingoes.

-- Alpine Dingo: The dog has a large stature and a thick double coat that is quite noticeable
+- Alpine Dingo: The dog is large and has a thick double coat that is quite noticeable

-- Desert Dingo: The dog is compact and appears to have a small stature.
+- Desert Dingo: The dog is compact and appears to have a small size.
 These dogs also have a double coat

-Dingoes come in ginger, black and tan, and pale white colors.
+Dingoes come in ginger, black, tan, and pale white colors.

 Dingoes as Pets

 Our earliest ancestors chose to domesticate these animals because that’s all they had!
-Nowadays we have 100’s of different types of dog breeds to choose from which is why we here at IndulgeYourPet never recommend trying to make one of these guys a family be simply because:
+Nowadays, we have 100’s different types of dog breeds to choose from, which is why we here at IndulgeYourPet never recommend trying to make one of these guys a family simply because:

 - First, it’s illegal in many parts of the world.

-The average life expectancy of Dingoes is about 10 years.
+The average life expectancy of Dingoes is about ten years.